AleksanderGinter/UGR-VD-code/CarMaker_Aero_Research/README.md

 The dataframe also has statistics series, such as Mean, Median, Standard Deviation and Standard Error.
 These values are calculated from the last 5 laps by default and can be changed in the get_dataframe function.

 There are exemplary graphs scripts in the master file, covering all basic quantities.
 Simply provide the path to the datafiles.
-For some reason, data from different files may be shifted on the x-axis. numpy subtract function was used to shift data distance references, make sure to use integers values.
+For some reason, data from different files may be shifted on the x-axis. numpy subtract function was used to shift data distance references, make sure to use integers values when shifting the data.

 Data I used for the research and CM car files are available on Teams - the link is provided in the _Data used for research_ file.